Vanilla-OS/website/_posts/2023-02-01-pro-cons-rolling-point-release.md

 Furthermore, point releases are easier to support since they are a fixed version, making it easier for the community to troubleshoot and resolve any issues that arise in the future.
 This is a huge advantage for those who need a stable and reliable operating system, such as businesses or professionals.

 However, point releases have their own disadvantages.
-One major is that they tend to receive updates later than other distributions.
+One major is that them tend to receive updates later than other distributions.
 This is because point releases are usually more focused on stability, and updates are thoroughly tested before being released.
 As a result, users of point releases often have to wait longer for new software or features.

 Some examples of point releases are Vanilla OS, [Ubuntu](https://ubuntu.com) and [Debian](https://www.debian.org/).